Is Sri Lanka Safe For Solo Female Travellers? Everything You Need To Know

 2024

-More recently (although I wasn’t solo), my best friend and I were walking home, and a man parked up in front of us and proceeded to pleasure himself.
+More recently (although I wasn’t solo), my best friend and I were walking back to our hotel, and a man parked up in front of us and proceeded to pleasure himself.

 The funny thing is my best friend’s boyfriend was also travelling with us, and it was one of the only times he wasn’t walking with us (I can guarantee it wouldn’t have happened if he had been there).